 This key issue aims to study:

-Whether and how the enabler layer could provide support for hybrid positioning and location fusion.
+- Whether and how the enabler layer could provide support for hybrid positioning and location fusion.

-Whether and how the enabler layer could support efficiently translating a vertical/ASP requirement to the processing for location collection, combining and fusion based on factors e.g. the application type, environment, capabilities, etc.
+- Whether and how the enabler layer could support efficiently translating a vertical/ASP requirement to the processing for location collection, combining and fusion based on factors e.g. the application type, environment, capabilities, etc.

+5.5 Key issue #5: Initialization and configuration for fused location service

+The application enabler needs to consider how the location service based on multiple or various location sources is initiated and configured.

+This key issue aims to study:

+- How to initiate and start the fused location service for a target UE in different scenarios, environment, network condition, type of service and etc.

+- How to initiate and start the fused location service such that the location capabilities of target UE and the application layer location service can be coordinated.

+- What configurations are needed for the initialization of fused location service and how.

+- What application layer sessions are established for the fused location service and how.

 6 Functional architecture